-On November 30, 2010, the Company acquired from Desjardins Venture Capital L.P., a subsidiary of Fédération des Caisses Desjardins du Québec, investments with a fair value of \$17.6 million as consideration for notes of an equal initial value.
+On November 30, 2010, the Company acquired from Desjardins Venture Capital L.P., a subsidiary of Fédération des Caisses Desjardins du Québec, investments impacting the Quebec economy with a fair value of \$17.6 million as consideration for notes of an equal initial value.
 Each note payable is related to one of the acquired investments and contains a provision under which the amount payable shall be adjusted based on the amounts received by the Company on the sale of the related investment.
 If the amount received by the Company at the time of sale is less than the initial cost of the investment, the amount of the note will be adjusted based on the amount received.
-However, if the amount received by the Company at the time of disposal is more than the initial cost of the investment, the amount of the realized gain.
+However, if the amount received by the Company at the time of disposal is more than the initial cost of the investment, the amount of the note will be increased by 70% of the realized gain.
 Management fees assumed by the Company in respect of investments between their dates of acquisition and their dates of disposal are deducted from the amount of the related note.